TRIO Student Support Services Program

 Instructional Technology Services provides the following services for students:

-- Software questions answered on individual or group basis (workshops can be arranged) via the STA+ program.
+- Software questions answered on individual or group basis (workshops can be arranged) via InfoCentral.

 - Audio/Visual support for hooking up presentation equipment for class presentations.

-- Audio/Visual equipment to loan for class projects (Data Projectors, VHS and digital camcorders, digital still cameras, VHS and DVD players, tape recorders, Portable PA System, etc.)
+- Audio/Visual equipment to loan for class projects (Data Projectors, digital camcorders, VHS and DVD players, cassette tape recorders, Portable PA System, etc.)

-- Audio/Visual work including video and sound taping, editing, producing and copying.
+- Audio/Visual work including video and audio recording, editing, producing and copying.

-- More information is available on the STA+ resources page on My Graceland.
+- More information is available on the InfoCentral Ninja resources page on My Graceland.

 Graceland University participates in both the ACT and SAT testing programs.
 The ACT or SAT must be taken at an approved test center during a student’s junior or senior year in high school.
 In extreme circumstances, a student may be able to take the ACT on the Graceland campus during new student orientation.